qanh3007hcmut/ML_11a1c7/README.md

 ## Additional Notes
 - Models are serialized using joblib for efficient storage and loading
 - The system includes cross-validation to ensure model robustness
-- Confusion matrices help visualize classification performance
+- Confusion matrics help visualize classification performance

 ## Example Workflow